yanu-ai/P0Person/README.md

 ## Initial Engagement Points

 You can earn five **early-project engagement** points for this project.
+You must complete a task before end-of-day Monday to earn the points.

 * Answer the questions on the [pre-project engagement form](https://bit.ly/p0-pre-engage) (2 points)
 * Modify the definition of `Person p` in the file `PostPerson.java` to represent you, and run the program to post the information for the class to use.
 (3 points)